-The final wall lining can only be commenced after all previous applicable sections have been completed.
+Only after all applicable sections up to section F5 on page 44 have been completed is it permissible to commence with the final wall linings detailed in section F7 on page 48.
 Wall lining cutout dimensions around the glass must be adhered to.

-Please refer to section F6 on page 57 for wall finishing dimensions surrounding glass.
+Please refer to section F7 on page 48 for wall finishing dimensions surrounding glass.